JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 [FATAL /home/keno/rr/src/ReplaySession.cc:636:check_pending_sig()]
 ```

 we just get the divergence again, so it never actually reached this execution point, but diverged earlier (but only happened to crash there).
 Can we find out what happened?
-Looking back at the assembly, we see that r10 was loaded from
+Looking back at the assembly, we see that `r10` was loaded from
-`rax`, which we also have: rax:0x436487c0.
-What's there currently (remember we're still 10000 ticks before the crash):
+`rax`, which we also have: `rax:0x436487c0`.
+What's there currently (remember we're still 10000 ticks before the crash)?:

 ```
 (rr) p *(void**)0x436487c0